You’ve decided to become a blogger and now you’re wondering, “Which niche is best for my blog?

 In order to find your blog topic, you could spend hours and hours digging around online to find the best ideas.
 But I’ve already done that for you.
 And the good news is that I’ve put a together a giant list of niches right here in this post…

-Want to download the list of 160+ blog topic ideas?
+Want to download the list of 160+ blog topic ideas for 2019?

 NOTE: Blog niche ideas that have been bolded are topics that I found had lower competition or were simply much less saturated than the others.
 Hint, hint...if you find bolded niche ideas that you are genuinely interested in then I highly recommend giving them a try!